Skip to main content

 🕯️ Simple Stretches to Try

-Lower your chin to your chest and begin circling your head slowly.
+Lower your chin toward your chest and begin slow, gentle circles with the head.

-Each rotation releases the leftover tension from sleep, softening the tightness that gathers around the neck and jaw.
+Move without force.
+Each rotation releases residual tension from sleep, softening tightness in the neck and jaw where stress often settles overnight.

-Gently rotate your torso side to side, letting your arms swing naturally.
+Rotate the torso side to side, allowing the arms to swing naturally.

-Hinge at the hips and let your upper body drape toward the floor.
+Hinge at the hips and let the upper body drape toward the floor.

-Gravity does the work here, easing the back, stretching the legs, and calming the nervous system in a single, simple motion.
+Allow the head to hang heavy and the arms to relax.
+Gravity does the work—easing the back, stretching the legs, and calming the nervous system in one simple motion.

 Five minutes is enough.